Published on April 25th, 2017 | by Organic Torah0

-PUBLICATIONS – In addition to multiple articles and blogs, The Pearl and the Flame: A Journey into Jewish Wisdom, Ecological Thinking and Healing in a Fragmented World is due to be published in 2022 by Albion- Andalus Books.
+PUBLICATIONS – In addition to multiple articles and blogs, The Pearl and the Flame: A Journey into Jewish Wisdom, Ecological Thinking and Healing in a Fragmented World was published in 2022 by Albion- Andalus Books.
 This book acts as a major platform for Organic Torah’s perspective and projects.
 For more of Rabbi Margalit’s writings, visit the academic writing and blog sections of our website.

 Bringing together old and new, science and religion, heart and mind, Organic Torah is planting the seeds of a new Tree of Life, bringing excitement and creativity back to Judaism and bringing to bear ancient wisdom to help solve the urgent problems of our world.